ElenaSj/bikeapp/README.md

 **Option 1, import MySQL dump to your database**
 - [Download bikeapp.sql.zip](https://drive.google.com/file/d/1vcsyir1gukQSPs7qvlf0K2hyHMJ-4jB1/view?usp=sharing)
 - Unpack and import to your database
-**Option 2, use the Bikeapp Populate**
+**Option 2, use the Bikeapp Populate** NB!
+Importing large files takes some time, please bear with me.
 - Have your bike journey and station data files stored somewhere on your machine.
 - Navigate to **bikeapp/populate/src/main/resources** and modify the **application.properties** file to match your database config.
-- Run the Bikeapp Populate app to fetch the data **NB!** Importing large files takes some time, please bear with me.
 - On Command Prompt, cd to bikeapp/populate and run the following command: `mvnw spring-boot:run`
 - The app will query if you want to create database tables for journeys and bikestations.
 Answer yes if you don't have them already.
 - The app will query what kind of data you want to import.
 Answer "station" for bike stations and "journey" for bike journeys.
 - The app will query the path to your data file.
-- After you have imported all the data you want to use you're ready to roll.
-Terminate the process.
+- When you have imported all the data you want to use, you're good to go.

 3. Run the Actual BikeApp TM
 - Navigate to **bikeapp/server/src/main/resources** and modify the **application.properties** file to match your database config.